rizal72/Cozmo-Voice-Commands/README.md

 If you want to just run the App **without installing the package**, you need to execute `./run.py` from the root folder, after you have cloned/downloaded the [repository](https://github.com/rizal72/Cozmo-Voice-Commands) content.

 ### Todo next
-* Allow more commands at once, to ve executed in parallel, using the word *"and"*.
+* Allow more commands at once, to be executed in parallel, using the word *"and"*.

 **Please note:** Cozmo does not have built-in microphone, so you should talk with your computer ;)
 **Please pardon** my python scripting capabilities, it's not my *"native language"* ;)